jumpinjackie/fdo/CMake__README.txt

 I. Requiremnents
 	Base:
 		CMake
-	For system libraries, developemnet packages for:
+	For system libraries, development packages for:
 		openssl
 		curl
 		boost
 		gdal
-		cppunit ( not recomended yet )
-		sqlite3
+		cppunit
 		xerces-c
 		xalan-c
+		postgresql
+		mysql
+		unixODBC

 II.
 Usage
 	Cmake build can be done ( and recomended to ) in out of source directory, so a simple run would be